nushackers/nushackers-site/content/post/2022-10-25-hacker-tools-6.md

 - [Recording](https://www.youtube.com/watch?v=MyL-RAbPZaY)
 -->

-**Date/Time**: Tuesday, 11 Oct 2022, 18:30&ndash;20:30<br />
+**Date/Time**: Tuesday, 25 Oct 2022, 18:30&ndash;20:30<br />
 **Venue**: Executive Classroom (COM2-04-02)<br />
 **Sign-up Link**: [Sign up here!](https://forms.gle/gUmiLedX26Y24Rgv6)<br />

-Vim is a popular text editor, used by many for the efficient creating and editing of text.
-Come join us at this workshop to learn how to use it effectively, from the basics.
-Beginners welcome!
+Windows Subsystem for Linux (WSL) is a compatibility layer for running Linux binary executables natively on Windows 10, Windows 11.
+In this workshop, we'll go through the installation process of WSL, and how to use WSL  as a Unix-like environment effectively.

-Please ensure you have Vim installed.
-Vim in WSL 2, Linux, or macOS is preferred; a native Windows install may be quirky.
+Prerequisites: Windows 10/11 system
 See you there!